heistp/antler/README.md

 #### Refactoring

+- convert longer funcs/methods to use explicit return values
 - consistently document config in either config.cue or config structs
 - replace use of chan any in conn
 - replace type switch in node.Do